-Sprint has been a solid 4th place carrier in the US in terms of coverage, however as of April 2020 they have been acquired by T-Mobile.
-They two are now in process of merging their networks.
+Sprint was a solid 4th place carrier in the US in terms of coverage; however, as of April 2020 they have been acquired by T-Mobile.
+The two are now in process of merging their networks.

-Sprint rental/lease unlimited data plans are available from a few rental/lease vendors, but it is unknown how these plans might be impacted after the T-Mobile merger is complete.
+Sprint rental/lease data plans are available from a few rental/lease vendors, but it is unknown how these plans might be impacted as the T-Mobile merger completes.

-For more on how this style of plan differs from other "unlimited" options view or read our Unlimited Data Plan guide:
+For more on how this style of plan differs from other "unlimited" options view or read our Getting Lots of Cellular Data guide:

 We have witnessed countless terminations of this style of plan over the years, leaving customers without service.

 Always proceed with caution when dealing with a reseller or vendor.
 While there is little legal risk to you as you're dealing with a vendor advertising a plan, do anticipate your service could go away with little to no notice should the vendor lose their plan.
 You could be left with gear that isn't viable for other use later.
 Your device could get blacklisted by the carrier.
 You could lose prepaid service with no hope of a refund.
 You could experience poor or variable customer service.